thenocturnaldevgypsy-io/nightfall-bootstrap-template-personal/CONTRIBUTING.md

 - 📝 Documentation Updates: Help me improve user experience and clarity by contributing to the documentation section with updates, clarifications, or additional information.

 - ✨Code Contributions : Contributors can enhance the project by implementing new features or improvements suggested by users.
-Unfortunately, I will move this one to hiatus first, as I need to make arrangement with reviewing those in the future.

 ## ![SUBSECTION How to Contribute](https://custom-icon-badges.demolab.com/badge/-How%20to%20Contribute-24292e?logo=people&logoColor=white&labelColor=00416a)